 YMCA 3-Minute Step Test:

-Step one – perform a 3-minute step test by performing 24 steps per minute on a 12-inch step for a total of 3 minutes, roughly 96 steps total.
-Even tempo.
+Step one – perform a 3-minute step test by performing 24 steps per minute on a 12-inch step for a total of 3 minutes, at roughly a tempo of 96 beats per minute.

 Step two – Within 5 seconds of completing the exercise, measure your resting heart rate for a period of 60 seconds and record as recovery pulse.